Getting started

 git clone https://github.com/open-covenant/covenant.git

-cargo build --workspace --exclude covenant-settlement-programThe first build downloads dependencies and may take a few minutes.
-Two binaries land under target/debug/:
+cargo build --workspace --exclude covenant-settlement-programThe Rust workspace lives under agent-os/; running cargo from the repository root fails because no Cargo.toml sits there.
+The first build downloads dependencies and may take a few minutes.
+Three binaries land under agent-os/target/debug/:

-covenantd— the daemon.
+covenantd: the daemon.
 Long-running.
-Listens on a Unix socket and an HTTP gateway.covenant— the command-line client.
-Speaks to the daemon over the Unix socket.
+Listens on a Unix socket and an HTTP gateway.covenant: the command-line client.
+Speaks to the daemon over the Unix socket.covenant-tui: the terminal UI client.
+Renders intent, memory, audit, capabilities, A2A, chain-receipts, and peer-registry views over the same Unix socket.

 Configure